BcnBitcoinOnly/dust-raffle/README.md

 A soft commitment consists of a message and a signature.
 The message MUST be an outpoint in `txid:vout` format, like `4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b:0`
-The signature MUST be a valid ECDSA signature made with the private key of the address at the output.
+The signature MUST be a valid ECDSA signature made with the private key that unlocks the scriptPubKey at that outpoint.
 The outpoint MUST NOT be spent at the time of making the soft commitment.
+Attempting to double-spend a committed outpoint results in a ban from the service.

 A client might send as many soft-commitments as it wants during the registration phase.

 After making a soft commitment the client must keep the connection alive.

 The server will send regular keepalive messages, which the client must acknowledge.
-If the client drops the connection it will be excluded from the round.
+If the client closes the connection it will be excluded from the round.

 #### 2. Signing

-After a certain time has passed the server sends a message to all the clients still connected.
+After a certain time has passed the server sends a message to all the clients that submitted at least one soft commitment and are still connected.

-The message includes a blockheight which hasn't been reached yet, the total amount of sats in the raffle, a merkle root hash and the payout addresses of all the participants.
+The message includes a Bitcoin blockheight which hasn't been reached yet, the total amount of sats in the current raffle, a merkle root hash and the payout addresses of all the participants.

 Each client MUST return a signed transaction for each payout address.
-These transactions spend its own soft-committed UTXO and send the sats to each one of the payout addresses.
+These transactions spend its own soft-committed UTXO and send the total amount of sats to each one of the payout addresses.

 The SIGHASH of the signatures MUST be ALL|ANYONECANPAY.
+Individually these transactions are invalid because they spend more sats than they have in their inputs.
+But due to the non-standard SIGHASH they can be joined together, and the combined transaction is valid.

 The transactions MUST include an OP_RETURN with the blockheight the server committed to.

-Clients SHOULD validate the Merkle Root according to the Raffle Rules before signing any transaction.
+Clients SHOULD validate the Merkle Root according to the Raffle Rules before making any hard commitment.

 #### 3. Raffle